 Telehealth is a doctor’s appointment, just over secure video chat instead of in person.
 While it isn’t perfect, it is very convenient.
 Even during the best of times, it can help persons with weak immune systems to minimize their risk of infection.
 If telehealth is appropriate for you then you can use your own computer, from your own home, and help your family and yourself to stay healthy during the COVID-19 crisis.

 We use Doxy.me to provide HIPAA-compliant telemedicine.
 It runs on all major browsers and platforms.
 No software download is necessary.

-Cell signals and hotspots typically do not provide sufficient bandwidth for encrypted audio and video.
+Cell signals (Android phones are particularly problematic) and hotspots typically do not provide sufficient bandwidth for encrypted audio and video.

 A computer with WiFi or Ethernet is strongly suggested.

 Small cell phone screens will not give you a good view.

 Earbuds or headphones will give you better sound quality.

 They also frequently include microphones which are better than that built into your computer.